PrinsFrank/PrinsFrank.nl/_posts/2022-03-08-Optimizing-gitlab-pipelines-pt-3-phpstan.md

 ## Global fallback cache for first runs.

-Now to brush away that first 19 minute run for a branch, we need to repeat the trick for a [global fallback cache](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#fallback-vendor-cache).
+Now to brush away that first 19 minute run for a branch, we need to repeat the trick for a [global fallback cache](/2022/02/15/Optimizing-gitlab-pipelines-pt-1-basics#fallback-vendor-cache){:target="_blank" rel="noreferrer noopener"}.
 We only need to add 2 lines to our job;

 ```yml
   variables: